Interested in helping out? Below are some relatively quick and simple measures you can take to improve the lives of your fellow humans.

 2) Contact your state legislators on behalf of our working group.

 First, use this link to find your state representative/senator:

 Then, create an email with the following subject & body.
 (You are welcome to word this more strongly if your rep sucks.)

-Comrade Rosie says: Adequate mental health care is a right!
+Comrade Rosie says mental healthcare is a human right!

 [Senator/Representative] [Recipient Name],

 I'm writing to you on behalf of the Comrade Rosie Project, a collective effort started by members of the Mental Health Working Group of the Boston chapter of the Democratic Socialists of America.
 We believe in the universal right to health care, housing, and infrastructure, regardless of ability to pay, and that mental health care is a right - not a luxury - for those of us who struggle with mental illness and/or addiction.
 You can find out more on our website, https://www.comrade-rosie.org/.

 I'm sending you this message to present to you and your colleagues our list of asks in regard to individuals who struggle with mental illness and substance use disorders, all of which members of the state legislature have the power to bring to the floor:

 Require establishment of teams (similar to Boston's BEST team) to serve other counties

 Funding for such teams replace funding for unnecessary law enforcement intervention